Ibtihal1/dataset_profiling_and_understanding_using_sql/README.md

 All the dataset must be loaded before profiling

-Profile the data by finding the total number of records for each of the tables below:
+Profile the data on given tables below:

 i.
 Attribute table = 10000